A new business center in one of the historic buildings in Staffordshire town center officially opens next month.

 Like the County Council’s other business centres, it will provide office space, hospitality facilities, meeting space, networking opportunities and business advice and support.

-Philip White, Deputy Leader of Staffordshire County Council and Cabinet Member for Economy and Skills, pictured above inside centersaid: “We are delighted that the Shire Hall Business Center is opening soon and has already attracted many small businesses and start-ups.
+Deputy Leader of Staffordshire County Council and Cabinet Member for Economy and Skills Philip White said: ‘We are delighted that the Shire Hall business center is soon to open and has already attracted many small companies and start-ups.

 “The Shire Hall is an iconic landmark in the heart of Stafford town center and we are delighted to have returned it to productive use for the community.